raghunathreddymustur/springData/readme.md

    1. Enable transaction management by using `@EnableTransactionManagement` annotation on top of your Configuration class
+   2. When @EnableTransactionManagement is used, TransactionInterceptor and TransactionAspectSupport will be used to proxy each call to
+      @Transactional class or method, which will use PlatformTransactionManager to manage transaction.
+   3. @EnableTransactionManagement allows you to specify following values:
+      1. Mode – sets advice mode for @Transactional annotation, indicates how calls to methods should be intercepted, PROXY is default mode, you can switch it to more advanced ASPECTJ weaving advice, which supports local calls
+      2. Order – indicates order of advice execution when more then one advice applies to
+         @Transactional join point
+      3. proxyTargetClass – indicates whether CGLIB Proxy classes should be created or if JDK Proxies should be created (default), this field is used only when Mode is set to PROXY
-   2. Create bean method in configuration class that will return bean implementing interface `PlatformTransactionManager`, examples of transactions
+   4. Create bean method in configuration class that will return bean implementing interface `PlatformTransactionManager`, examples of transactions
       managers:
       1. DataSourceTransactionManager, JtaTransactionManager, JpaTransactionManager...etc
-   3. Dependencies
+   5. Dependencies
       ![img_2.png](img_2.png)
-   4. Example
+   6. Example
       ```java
       // Config